dm5tt/LD1125H_ReverseEngineering/README.md

 The GD32 creates the VCO ramp using its DAC and receives the down-mixed echo signal back into a ADC channel.

+For signal analysis the device does NOT offer full access to I/Q of the bang signal as only one of both is connected to the microcontroller.

 # PCB
 ![PCB Front](./pictures/pcb_front.jpg "PCB Front")
 ![PCB Back](./pictures/pcb_back.jpg "PCB Back")